Ace-Interview-Prep/atc-haskell-tutorial/chapter0.md

 ## Conclusion <a name="conclusion"></a>
 You’ve made it through the first lesson, and hopefully, you’re starting to see the power of thinking like a functional programmer.
 By focusing on first principles, breaking down problems into small components, and embracing the mathematical nature of FP, you’re setting yourself up for success.

-## Exercises <a name="exercises"></a>
-1. **First Principles Analysis**: Pick a problem you’ve encountered recently and break it down using first principles.
-Write a Haskell function that models your solution.

-2. **Domain Modeling**: Choose a domain (like an e-commerce platform or library system) and create stub functions with type signatures that handle the main operations.

-3. **Pure vs. Impure Functions**: Take a simple Haskell program and identify which functions are pure and which are impure.
-Rewrite the impure ones to be pure where possible.

 Remember, this is just the beginning.
 As we continue, you’ll learn more about how to apply these principles to build robust, scalable, and maintainable applications.

 <br>